The Winthrop Society

 Celebrating our generous benefactors

-Throughout the year, we invite Society members to events at the University.
-Events range from public lectures, thought-provoking seminars and entertaining concerts that aim to engage with all parts of UWA.
+Throughout the year, we invite Society members to events at the University, around Perth and, more recently, in online webinars.
+Events range from public lectures, thought-provoking seminars and concerts that aim to engage with all parts of UWA.
 Of particular note are exclusive presentations for the Winthrop Society by UWA researchers, which provide the opportunity to engage with academics who are at the cutting edge of their fields.

 Some of the recent talks held by our academics for the Winthrop Society:

-- Professor Graeme Martin (UWA School of Agriculture and Environment) spoke about the UWA Future Farm project.
-He explained how UWA Agriculture researchers at UWA’s working farm in Pingelly are working towards the ideal farming system for 2050.
+- Professor Graeme Martin (UWA School of Agriculture and Environment) spoke about the UWA Future Farm project, and how our researchers at UWA’s working farm in Pingelly are working towards the ideal farming system for 2050.

-- Dr Liz Barbour (CEO, the Cooperative Research Centre on Honeybee Products) and head beekeeper Tiffany Bates spoke about the success of the honeybee in WA.
+- Dr Liz Barbour (CEO, the Cooperative Research Centre on Honeybee Products) spoke about the success of the honeybee in WA.
 They brought along a ‘show’ beehive and some delicious samples of honey made by UWA’s bees, from flowers at UWA’s Crawley campus!

 - Professor Susan Broomhall (ARC Future Fellow and Professor of History) spoke about her world-first research into the diplomatic correspondence of Catherine de’ Medici.

-- Associate Professor Ullrich Ecker (School of Psychological Science) spoke about the psychology of truth and misinformation.
-He discussed why we find it so difficult to correct untruths, and what this all means in the age of ‘post-truth’.
+- Associate Professor Ullrich Ecker (School of Psychological Science) spoke about the psychology of truth and misinformation, and why we find it so difficult to correct untruths.

-Each year, the Chancellor and the Vice-Chancellor host the Winthrop Society High Tea, in acknowledgement of the generosity of UWA Alumni and supporters that have left a bequest in their Will.
+Each year, the Chancellor and the Vice-Chancellor of The University of Western Australia host the Winthrop Society High Tea, in acknowledgement of the generosity of UWA alumni and supporters that have left a bequest in their will.

 Learn more about UWA bequests